 A Parallel I-Ching & Extraordinary Vessel, Path of Development

 The Kojosho method of Chi Kung and Martial Arts is one of many systems derived from the Southern Shaolin that traces its lineage back to Hua-T'o Chinese philosopher and physician.
-Its practice follows the path of the Posnatal Bagua, returning to the Prenatal Bagua.
+Its practice follows the path of the Posnatal Bagua (Pakua), returning to the Prenatal Bagua (Pakua).
 After birth, human life becomes a discovery process in the understanding of, "where do we come from" and, "where are we going."
-Finding the pieces of the puzzle to resolve the mystery of life and death is the return to the Prenatal Bagua, or to Heaven.
+Finding the pieces of the puzzle to resolve the mystery of life and death is the return to the Prenatal Bagua (Pakua), or to Heaven.

 Traditional Chinese Medicine and Chi Kung are based in the understanding that human life is the result of two opposing but complementary energies conceived from Heaven(Yang) and Earth(Yin).
 The interaction of these polarities manifests space and time as we know it, while also providing a path through our physical, emotional, mental and spiritual bodies back to the original life source.